25th – 26th February 2026

 Log in to the FPC Online Network to meet other participants from the event

-Technical Marketing Director @ Johnson Matthey
+Regulatory Affairs Director @ Johnson Matthey

 Best value for money conference I have ever attended; an excellent mix of relevant subjects covered and at the right technical level.